jonboh/jonboh.github.io/content/posts/inverted_git_log_graph/index.md

 date: 2025-10-31
 ---
 # Inverted `git log --graph`
-Using git log --graph is nice, but I dislike that the most relevant commits, are shown at the top of the terminal screen, specially if like me your terminal will scroll by 2 lines quitting the pager.
+Using `git log --graph` is nice, but I dislike that the most relevant commits, are shown at the top of the terminal screen.
+If your terminal scrolls some lines after quitting the graph pager, those commits will not be visible and you will need to scroll up.

+Unfortunately `--graph` and `--reverse` cannot be used together.

-You can use `tac` to invert the output, however the graph will need adjustments to be properly drawn.
+You can use `tac` to invert the output, however the graph needs some adjustments to be properly drawn.

-This script substitutes:
+The script below substitutes:

 | From | To |
 | -------------- | --------------- |
 | \ | / |
 | / | \ |
 | _ |  ̅ |

+That will make the graph be properly shown in its reversed form.

 ```python
 import re